-The Remote Keyless Entry (RKE) transmitter will work up to 60 m (195 ft) away from the vehicle.
+The Remote Keyless Entry (RKE) transmitter may work up to 60 m (195 ft) away from the vehicle.

 There are other conditions which can affect the performance of the transmitter.
-See Remote Keyless Entry (RKE) System on page 2-3.
+See Remote Keyless Entry (RKE) System on page 2-2.

-RKE Without Remote Start Shown
+RKE With Remote Start Shown, Without Similar